LIVE LONG AND HAPPILY EVER AFTER

 The tangle-centric drug design has yet to come to fruition, due largely to the lack of a feasible means of preparing a tau protein bearing the pathological mark of hyperphosphorylation.
 To overcome this hurdle, we have developed the PIMAX technology that produces hyperphosphorylated tau (p-tau) in E. coli.
 P-tau fibrillizes autonomously (without an inducer) via morphologically diverse intermediates (see TEM micrograph), and causes apoptosis of different cells including a neuroblastoma cell line.
 This is the first hyperphosphorylated tau-based cell model for neurodegeneration.

 Besides using p-tau for disease mechanistic studies, we are engaged in AD drug discovery endeavors.
 Our working hypothesis is that small-molecule compounds that suppress the fibrillization of p-tau (p-tau aggregation inhibitors, PTAIs) are candidates for AD therapeutics.
 In contrast, those that enhance p-tau aggregation (PTAEs) are potential risk factors for AD and similar neurodegenerative disorders collectively known as tauopathies.
 Our pilot screen of a 1280-compound library results in encouraging hits.
 Lead optimization of these candidate is underway.
-High-throughput screen for a larger library is also in progress.
+We are currently supported by a grant from the National Institute on Again, NIH, to conduct a 100,000-compound library screen for novel compounds as potential AD therapeutics.

 - Sui, D., Xu, X., Ye, X., Liu, M., Mianecki, M., Rattanasinchai, C., Buehl, C., Deng, X., and Kuo, M.H.
 (2015) PIMAX approach to producing challenging proteins including hyperphosphorylated tau and active CDK/p25 kinase complex.
 Mol.
 Cell.
 Proteomics.
 14:251-62. doi: 10.1074/mcp.O114.044412